Search for bodies concludes at Florida condo collapse site - News Break

 The June 24 collapse at the oceanside Champlain Towers South killed 97 people, with at least one more missing person yet to be identified.
 The site has been mostly swept flat and the rubble moved to a Miami warehouse.
 Although forensic scientists are still at work, including examining the debris at the warehouse, there are no more bodies to be found where the building once stood.

-Except during the early hours after the collapse, survivors never emerged.
+No survivors have been found since the early hours after the collapse.
 Search teams spent weeks battling the hazards of the rubble, including an unstable portion of the building that teetered above, a recurring fire and Florida’s stifling summer heat and thunderstorms.
-They went through more than 14,000 tons (13,000 metric tonnes) of broken concrete and rebar, often working boulder by boulder, rock by rock, before finally declaring the mission complete.
+They went through more than 14,000 tons of broken concrete and rebar, often working boulder by boulder, rock by rock, before declaring the mission complete.

 Miami-Dade Fire Rescue’s urban search-and-rescue team pulled away from the site Friday in a convoy of firetrucks and other vehicles, slowly driving to their headquarters for a news conference to announce that the search was officially over.